 It also has one of the best privacy policies of any free service.
 This provider ensures private internet access for Mac users and does not store connection information, internet activity, or IP data.
-The only information that the provider will retain is your username, your chosen server, and the data amount, however, this is deleted 3 minutes after you log out.
-Windscribe’s VPN client also features an integrated ad-blocker a firewall, making it a relatively good option if you are considering a free VPN.
+The only information that the provider will retain is your username, your chosen server, and your data usage; however, this is deleted 3 minutes after you log out.
+Windscribe’s VPN client also features an integrated ad-blocker firewall, making it a relatively good option if you are considering a free VPN.

 Most Mac customers consider their devices to be well-protected by built-in software and don’t bother installing additional security software.
 Apple computers feature sophisticated technology to protect against malware and threats.
 This software ensures that no malware is downloaded, prevents suspicious websites from loading, scans files before they are downloaded, and ensures that the computer’s system files can’t be altered without your permission.